 - It’s so diverse that a sloth sighting is almost a guarantee

-- Many extra cool wildlife to potentially spot (this national park has over 50% of the country’s biodiversity)
+- Much extra cool wildlife to potentially spot (this national park has over 50% of the country’s biodiversity)

 - Requires additional air travel due to isolated location and at $300 USD each way (or you can travel via boat from Drake Bay)